We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - avoiding using tablets, phones, or computers with disturbing bright lights before bed

 - avoiding alcohol before bedtime, because even small amounts are likely to interfere with sleep

-As with people of any age, sleep is extremely important for seniors.
-However, sleep can be hard to come by for older adults, particularly for those dealing with pain.
+Sleep is essential for people of any age, including seniors.
+However, sleep can be hard to come by for older adults, particularly for those experiencing pain.

-Finding a suitable mattress that will meet an older person’s particular needs may help them achieve a more restful sleep.
-They can also try adopting good sleeping habits to help them fall and stay asleep.
+Finding a mattress that will meet an older adult’s particular needs may help them achieve more restful sleep.
+They can also try adopting beneficial sleeping habits to help them fall and stay asleep.